acts-project/acts/docs/tracking.md

 ### Numerical integration

 In ACTS, numerical integration is done using the *Runge-Kutta-Nyström* (RKN) method.
-Commonly used in the variant at fourth order, it describes how to calculate a solution to an initial value problem that can be formulated generically like
+Commonly used in the variant at fourth order, the RKN method describes how to calculate a solution to an initial value problem that can be formulated generically like

 $$